neisinger/Pico-Coffee-Machine/README.md

 # Pico Coffee Machine

-This project aims to add a PID controller (and other features) to a `Gaggia Paros` coffee machine (and possibly any other single heater manual coffee machine) using a Raspberry PI Pico.
+This project aims to add a PID controller (and other features) to a `Elektra Cappuccina` coffee machine (and possibly any other single heater manual coffee machine) using a Raspberry PI Pico.

 The project is based on [ArduinoCoffeeMachine](https://github.com/ilcardella/ArduinoCoffeeMachine) which uses an Arduino Nano.